frammkor/design-patterns-and-SOLID-principles/designPattern/behavioralPatterns/interpreter/interpreter.md

 ## Pitfalls

 - A class per rule can quickly result in large number of classes, even for moderately complex grammar.
-- Not really suitable for languages with comples grammar rules.
+- Not really suitable for languages with complex grammar rules.
 - This design pattern is very specific to a particular kind of problem of interpreting language.